IntersectMBO/credential-manager/doc/read-the-docs-site/background/credentials.rst

 Description of a Plutus script example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As an example, a Plutus script can be used to control how a UTxO is spent.
+As an example, a Plutus script can be used to control how a UTXO is spent.

-The UTxO is held by an address containing the script's payment credential, which is a cryptographic hash of the script's serialized representation.
+The UTXO is held by an address containing the script's payment credential, which is a cryptographic hash of the script's serialized representation.
-It is also held alongside a piece of data (the *datum*) which can be used to represent the "state" of the script.
+It is also held alongside a piece of data (the *datum*) which can be used to represent the 'state' of the script.

-To spend the UTxO, the spending transaction must include the actual script bytes, either directly or via a reference to a script stored elsewhere on chain.
+To spend the UTXO, the spending transaction must include the actual script bytes, either directly or via a reference to a script stored elsewhere on chain.
 The transaction can also provide an argument to the script, called a *redeemer*.
-The script is then executed with the datum held in the UTxO, the redeemer provided in the spending transaction, and a summary of the spending transaction, called the *script context*.
+The script is then executed with the datum held in the UTXO, the redeemer provided in the spending transaction, and a summary of the spending transaction called the *script context*.

 If it executes without raising an exception, the UTxO is authorized for being spent.